-Life insurance is a financial solution used to protect against unexpected loss of life.
+Life insurance is a financial solution used to protect against the unexpected loss of life.
 Life is extremely valuable, both emotionally and financially.
-There are a lot of concerns that can arise when someone unexpectedly passes away, but a life insurance policy can alleviate some of those issues.
-You can purchase a policy with a death benefit payout if the insured passes away by paying a lump sum or ongoing payments.
-You can insure yourself, your partner, your children, or anyone who is financially dependent on you.
+There are a lot of concerns that can arise when someone unexpectedly passes away, but life insurance can alleviate some of those issues.

-Many families will buy a policy to cover their outstanding debt, including their mortgage balance.
-Paying off financial debt with the policy benefits allows the beneficiaries to alleviate the burden of ongoing payments.
-In addition, life insurance is commonly used to replace lost income, especially if the household is dependent on one source of income.
+Many families will buy a policy to cover their outstanding debt, including the balance of their mortgage.
+Paying off debt with the policy benefits allows the beneficiaries to alleviate the financial burden of ongoing payments.
+Life insurance is commonly used to replace lost income, especially if the household is dependent on one source of income.

-Say, for example, if the breadwinner passes away, the death benefit can be used to fulfill income needs, so the surviving spouse does not always need to return to work.
-If income needs are not an issue, the death benefit can be used towards retirement planning, college education planning, or future financial investments.
-A household with only one income may find it difficult to accumulate savings, which is why the death benefit can be a valuable asset.
+If the breadwinner passes away, the death benefit can be used to fulfill income needs so the surviving spouse does not always need to return to work.
+If income needs are not an issue, the death benefit can create savings for retirement or college education costs.
+A single-income household may struggle to set aside savings, but the death benefit can accomplish that goal.

-Sometimes these rates are locked in, but sometimes there are variable premium features that cause the payments to fluctuate.
+Whole Life policies are permanent policies which will last the entire lifetime of the insured.
+Sometimes these rates are locked in, but some times there are variable premium features which causes the payments to fluctuate.
 In addition, these permanent policies typically include a cash value feature which may generate savings within the policy.
 This cash value can be used in various ways and is typically dependent on the financial situation of the policy owner.

-Lastly, final expense policies are usually smaller, fully funded policies that are meant to cover immediate expenses following a death.
-In these final expense policies, benefits are typically paid out quicker than they would with a traditional policy because they rarely require a death certificate, which a municipality may take weeks to create.
-Therefore, beneficiaries can use the funds for funeral or burial expenses.
+Lastly, final expense policies are typically smaller, fully funded plans that are meant for immediate expenses after death.
+These final expenses policies usually pay out benefits quicker than a traditional policy because they oftentimes do not require a death certificate that municipalities sometimes take weeks to create, so the beneficiaries can use the funds to pay for funeral or burial expenses.
+As always, we recommend meeting with a professional to review all of your life insurance options before purchasing a policy.

 Life Insurance- Summarized